Brian Anderson Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 25th-ranked team ERA across all MLB pitching staffs (5.08).
+- The Red Sox's 5.10 team ERA ranks 25th across all league pitching staffs.

-- Whitlock (1-1) makes the start for the Red Sox, his third of the season.
+- Bello (0-1) makes the start for the Red Sox, his second of the season.

-- In his last time out -- in relief on Saturday -- the right-hander tossed 2/3 innings against the Milwaukee Brewers while surrendering hits.
+- In his last time out on Monday, the righty tossed 2 2/3 innings against the Los Angeles Angels, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.